Gasgira/gasgira.github.io/README.md

 The original assets (e.g. code) used for this website (excluding marks such as "Cylix Guide," the greenman logo, and content associated with Microsoft) are available under the ISC license.

+# Support

+I am a cartographer - the best way to help Cylix Guide keep running is to explore [custom push pin maps at GeoJango](https://geojango.com/collections/world-push-pin-maps).
+We make incredibly detailed maps for exploring the world, so you can track your travels, plan a journey, and tell your story.

 ISC License